typescene/typescene/README.md

 * Read up on the [Architecture overview](https://typescene.dev/docs/introduction/overview)
 * Follow along with [Your first project](https://typescene.dev/docs/guides/first)
 * Watch a screencast: [Getting started](https://youtu.be/UjQyl05k42A)
+* For a more complete example, check out [`typescene-realworld-example-app`](https://github.com/typescene/typescene-realworld-example-app)

 ## TODO